petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 Or further,
 never share uncommitted results.

-### Not using version control

-### Manual or ad hoc version control

-### One project, many repos

-This is analogous to the "distributed monolith" software architecture, where tightly coupled components are spread across multiple codebases and/or infrastructure groups.
-In research, this could take the form of one repo for the data collection, one repo for the data processing software, one repo for the paper.
-These are all inherently coupled in service of producing the paper.
-Just keep them together in the same repo.
-If by change some sub-component, e.g., the software, becomes useful on its own, deal with that afterwards, not up front.

 ### Large batch version control practices

 Many small commits are generally preferable to fewer large commits.

-### Prose pipelines

-If a pipeline is written in English and can't be run all with a single command, it's not really a pipeline.
-There will almost certainly be information missing.
-This includes setting up dependencies as well.

-### Prose dependency management

-This isn't as bad as prose pipelines, but still should be avoided.

-### DIY caching logic

-Caching is one of the hardest tasks in software engineering.
-Offload that responsibility to a framework.

-### Multiple pipelines

-Coincidentally,
-the ["repro pack" attached to [1]](https://doi.org/10.3886/E111743V2) appears to have 10 separate pipelines, with no instructions on how to run them, if there is any inter-dependence, etc.

-It also doesn't contain the paper manuscript compilation.

-### Not using a framework

 ## The opposite of continuous delivery